Multiplicative Reweighting for Robust Neural Network Optimization: Related Work

 \section{Related Work}

-{\bf Multiplicative Weights.} Our algorithms are inspired by recent developments in the literature on corruption-robust online learning, and specifically by new analyses of the multiplicative weight (MW) algorithm in the setting of learning with experts advice.
-In this context, the MW algorithm~\citep{littlestone1989weighted,freund1997decision} is known to achieve optimal regret (of the form $\Theta(\sqrt{T \log N})$, where $T$ is the time horizon and $N$ is the number of experts) in a general setup where the losses chosen by an adversary.
-Only very recently, MW was shown to achieve constant regret (i.e., independent of the time horizon) when the losses are i.i.d.~\citep{mourtada2019optimality}, and that this bound deteriorates very moderately when some of the stochastic losses are corrupted by an adversary~\citep{amir2020prediction}.
-Analogous results have been established in related settings, e.g., in Multi-armed Bandits~\citep{lykouris2018stochastic,gupta2019better,zimmert2019optimal}, Markov Decision Processes~\citep{lykouris2019corruption}, and more.

-Ideas from online learning and regret minimization were recently used in other contexts in deep learning, e.g., for improving neural architecture search~\citep{nayman2019xnas}, online deep learning~\cite{sahoo2017online}, and the design of robust loss functions~\citep{amid2019robust}.
+{\bf Multiplicative weights.} We are inspired by recent research on corruption-robust online learning, and specifically by new analyses of the multiplicative weight (MW) algorithm in the setting of learning with expert advice.
+Online learning is concerned with minimizing the regret which is the difference between cumulative loss of the learner's actions and that of the best action in hindsight.
+In this context, MW~\cite{littlestone1989weighted,freund1997decision} is known to achieve optimal regret (of the form $\Theta(\sqrt{T \log N})$, where $T$ is the time horizon and $N$ is the number of experts), in a general setup where the losses are chosen by an adversary.
+Very recently, MW was shown to achieve a constant regret (i.e., independent of the time horizon) when the losses are i.i.d.~\cite{mourtada2019optimality}, and that this bound deteriorates very moderately when some of the stochastic losses are corrupted by an adversary~\cite{amir2020prediction}.
+Analogous results have been established in related settings, e.g., in Multi-armed Bandits~\cite{lykouris2018stochastic,gupta2019better,zimmert2019optimal}, Markov Decision Processes~\cite{lykouris2019corruption}, and more.
+Note that the regret bound in the online learning setting with stochastic losses can be used to bound the associated expected optimization loss, which is the object of interest in supervised and stochastic learning settings.
+Ideas from online learning and regret minimization were used in other contexts in deep learning, e.g., for improving neural architecture search~\cite{nayman2019xnas}, online deep learning~\cite{sahoo2017online}, and robust loss functions design~\cite{amid2019robust}.
+Recently, a multiplicative update rule of the network parameters was used to induce compressible networks \cite{bernstein2020learning}.